 The Parable of The Fossil

-Don’t look to the setting sun, but to the one where the children have already won.
+Do not look toward the setting sun in the west, but toward the east—toward the place where the children have already won.

-So it came to pass: a verdict, a word, and telepathy spoken in a way to be seen and heard.
+So it came to pass: a verdict, a word, and telepathy spoken in such a way that it could be seen and heard.

 “Do you know what a fossil is?”